 - The program’s one-year pass rate (graduates who pass the registration exam within one year of first attempt) on the CDR credentialing exam for dietitian nutritionists is at least 80%.

-- The program’s first time pass rate on the CDR credentialing exam for dietitian nutritionists is at least 80%.
+- The program’s first time pass rate on the CDR credentialing exam for dietitian nutritionists is at least 80% over a five year period.

 - 75% of program graduates apply for admission to a supervised practice program prior to or within 12 months of graduation.